Cloud telephone system: The 5 most common mistakes when switching and how to avoid them!

 How do you avoid this error?

-- Carry out a bandwidth analysis: Before switching to cloud telephony, check whether your internet connection is sufficient.
+- Carry out a bandwidth analysis: Before switching to a cloud telephone system, check whether your internet connection is sufficient.
 A bandwidth of 100 kbit/s per simultaneous call is recommended.

-- Schedule a backup connection: In critical environments, it can be useful to have a second Internet connection available as a backup.
-CANCOM also offers the necessary SIP trunk lines for this purpose, which can also be provided with LTE-based backup via mobile networks if required.
+- Schedule a backup connection: In critical environments, it may be useful to have a second internet connection available as a backup.
+Providers also offer the necessary SIP trunk lines for this purpose, which can also be provided with LTE-based backup via mobile networks if required.

 3. Lack of system integration when introducing a cloud telephone system